 Pumpkins at Kentucky Kingdom | Weekends in October

-New for 2022, discover more than 1,000 illuminated pumpkins at Kentucky Kingdom amusement park.
-See towering pumpkin sculptures, some more than 12 feet high, expertly carved that light up the night with special effects and pops of color, in addition to family-friendly entertainment, special fall photo opportunities, trick-or-treating, and limited-time seasonal bites.
+Back for its second year, discover more than 1,000 illuminated pumpkins at Kentucky Kingdom amusement park.
+By day, fly through the crisp fall air on world-class rides, savor tasty autumn treats and discover new seasonal fun around every corner.
+Wait until night falls to see expertly carved towering pumpkin sculptures that light up the night with special effects and pops of color, in addition to family-friendly entertainment, mazes, special fall photo opportunities, trick-or-treating, and limited-time seasonal bites.

 A tradition for over 40 years, Boo at the Zoo transforms the Louisville Zoo into a living storybook, complete with some of your favorite characters brought to life, fun music, and a safe place for trick-or-treating for kids 11 and under.
 Celebrate with an all-inclusive party experience designed to give all the kooky you love with less of the spooky.
 A Spooktacular Carousel, "not-so-itsy-bitsy" Spider House, and a Headless Horseman of Sleepy Hollow experience are all included with admission.

 Louisville Jack O’ Lantern Spectacular | October 3-31